Exciting. Immersive. Magical.

 The Music

 The most iconic films are unimaginable without their soundtracks, and the LSO’s special sound has played a fundamental role in some of the greatest blockbusters and award-winning pictures.
-From the stirring trumpet fanfares of Superman to the translucent textures that accompany The Shape of Water, this concert shines a light on cinema’s musical alchemy which brings adventures, battles, superheroes, love stories and so much more to gripping life.
+From Star Wars to Cinderella, this concert shines a light on cinema’s musical alchemy which brings adventures, battles, superheroes, love stories and so much more to gripping life.

 The Performers

-Since 1935, the LSO has contributed to the soundtracks of over two hundred movies.
+Since 1935, the LSO has contributed to the soundtracks of over two hundred movies, alongside associated recordings for video games and theme parks.
 In this concert, the Orchestra is helmed by Dirk Brossé, a highly acclaimed conductor and composer of film music.

 The LSO has been the greatest contributor to film music of any orchestra in the world.